 Red, yellow and blue are the primary colours of paint.

-DIY Rainbow Maker No. 4 – Bubble Dome
+DIY Rainbows Maker No. 4 – Bubble Dome

 Tape a torch to the bottom of a clear plastic container, bowl or box lid.